ianchesal/packer-config/README.md

 correct JSON format.
 It also saved me having to remember the esoteric Packer syntax for referencing variables and whatnot in the JSON.

-Bonus: you can really go to down with templates when it's all done it Ruby.
+Bonus: you can really go to town with templates when it's all done it Ruby.

 ## Installation